ardasnck/ardasnck.github.io/index.md

 ---
 **My recent activities**

-* **06-03-2018 One paper is accepted to CVPR 2018** <br>
+* **06-03-2018 One paper is submitted to CVPR 2018 Workshops** <br>
-"Part-based Player Identification using Deep Convolutional Representation and Multi-scale Pooling" is submitted to CVPR2018 Workshop.
+"Part-based Player Identification using Deep Convolutional Representation and Multi-scale Pooling" is submitted to CVPR2018 Workshops.

 * **19-02-2018 One paper is accepted to CVPR 2018** <br>
 "Learning to Localize Sound Source in Visual Scenes" is accepted to CVPR2018, Salt Lake City.